 - Relaxes your muscles: When you get stressed, your body tenses up and can cause you to feel stuck.
 A good laugh can relieve physical tension in the body and relax the muscles for up to 45 minutes.

 - Improves cardiac health: Laughing increases your heart rate and the amount of oxygen in your blood.
-This can improve vascular function and decrease the risk of heart attacks.
+This can improve vascular function and decrease the risk of a heart attack.

 - Boosts immune system: When you’re stressed, negative thoughts can turn into chemical reactions that decrease your immunity to sickness.
 When you laugh, you adopt a positive mindset that can release infection-fighting antibodies and neuropeptides that help fight stress.